lepture/authlib/docs/jose/jws.rst

 Header Parameter Names
 ~~~~~~~~~~~~~~~~~~~~~~

-:class:`JWS` has a validation on header parameter names.
-It will first check
+:class:`JsonWebSignature` has a validation on header parameter names.
+It will
-if the parameter name is in "Registered Header Parameter Names" defined by
+first check if the parameter name is in "Registered Header Parameter Names"
-RFC7515 `Section 4.1`_.
-Then it will check if the parameter name is in your
+defined by RFC7515 `Section 4.1`_.
+Then it will check if the parameter name is
-defined private headers.
+in your defined private headers.

 In this case, if there are header parameter names out of the registered header
 parameter names scope, you can pass the names::

     private_headers = ['h1', 'h2']
-    jws = JWS(algorithms=JWS_ALGORITHMS, private_headers=private_headers)
+    jws = JsonWebSignature(algorithms=JWS_ALGORITHMS, private_headers=private_headers)

 .. _`Section 4.1`: https://tools.ietf.org/html/rfc7515#section-4.1